Ogunquit: The Views

 A stroll along Marginal Way in Ogunquit, Maine, ranks among the most picturesque walks in New England, if not the country.
 Off to the inland side of the paved path, gracious homes with rolling lawns sit looking out to sea, as many of them have for more than a century.
 At the other side, Maine’s dramatic rocky coast.

-The path, scented with beach plums, rises and falls gently, twisting and curving as it hugs the oceanfront between downtown and Perkins Cove, a storybook enclave of seaside-shanties-turned-art-galleries and popular restaurants.
+The path, scented with beach plums, rises and falls gently, twisting and curving as it hugs the oceanfront between downtown and Perkins Cove.
+A storybook enclave of seaside-shanties-turned-art-galleries and popular restaurants.
 At just over a mile, much of which is lined with benches, it is a leisurely path inviting contemplation, and it is fully accessible.
 In fact, those with difficulty getting around can stop by the Ogunquit fire station to borrow a wheelchair for the trip.

 Thoughtful touches like that, as well as a welcoming, inclusive vibe, have been attracting couples and families to this classic village for generations.
 Downtown boasts everything from candy shops like Harbor Sweets, selling its delicious handmade chocolates for more than 50 years, to The Front Porch, a piano bar that has been entertaining tourists and locals of all ages for more than a quarter century.
-For even deeper roots, head to the Ogunquit Playhouse, a premiere destination for musical theatre for some 85 years, where the current season presents a mix of classics like Ragtime and new productions like Heartbreak Hotel, from the creator of the Tony Award-winning musical Million Dollar Quartet.
+For even deeper roots, head to the Ogunquit Playhouse, a premiere destination for musical theatre for some 85 years.
+This is where the current season presents a mix of classics like Ragtime and new productions like Heartbreak Hotel, from the creator of the Tony Award-winning musical Million Dollar Quartet.

 Nowhere is that mix of seaside charm and modern sensibility more on display than at Cliff House Maine.
 The resort has perched on a spectacular site for nearly 150 years, and reopened last fall to much fanfare after an extensive renovation.
 Step through the front doors, and the whole magnificence of the Atlantic Ocean is spread out before you through a two-story wall-to-wall window.
 Every room has an oceanfront balcony, giving early birds the opportunity to watch the sunrise wrapped against ocean breezes in one of the hotel’s snuggly bathrobes.
-Cliff House easily lives up to its name—a pair of water-view restaurants feels suspended over the water and one of the property’s two pools is perched on the cliff’s edge, with the other indoors for year-round enjoyment.
+Cliff House easily lives up to its name—a pair of water-view restaurants feels suspended over the water.
+Furthermore, one of the property’s two pools is perched on the cliff’s edge, with the other indoors for year-round enjoyment.

 Cliff House, overlooking a jagged rocky coastline, doesn’t have a sand beach, but Ogunquit’s broad strand is about 10 minutes away.
 Catch the seasonal trolley that laces through town with a stop at Cliff House to avoid parking headaches.